labex-labs/open-source-labs/css/30-seconds-of-css/lab-mouse-cursor-gradient-tracking/step1.md

 # Mouse Cursor Gradient Tracking

+`index.html` and `style.css` have already been provided in the VM.

 To create a hover effect where the gradient follows the mouse cursor, follow these steps:

-1. In your `style.css` file, declare two CSS variables, `--x` and `--y`, that will be used to track the position of the mouse on the button.
+1. Declare two CSS variables, `--x` and `--y`, to track the position of the mouse on the button.
-2. Declare a CSS variable, `--size`, that will be used to modify the gradient's dimensions.
+2. Declare a CSS variable, `--size`, to modify the gradient's dimensions.
-3. To create the gradient at the correct position, use the `background: radial-gradient(circle closest-side, pink, transparent)` property.
+3. Use `background: radial-gradient(circle closest-side, pink, transparent)` to create the gradient at the correct position.
-4. To register a handler for the `'mousemove'` event, use `Document.querySelector()` and `EventTarget.addEventListener()`.
+4. Register a handler for the `'mousemove'` event using `Document.querySelector()` and `EventTarget.addEventListener()`.
-5. To update the values of the `--x` and `--y` CSS variables, use `Element.getBoundingClientRect()` and `CSSStyleDeclaration.setProperty()`.
+5. Update the values of the `--x` and `--y` CSS variables using `Element.getBoundingClientRect()` and `CSSStyleDeclaration.setProperty()`.

-Here's an example of the HTML code you can use:
+Here is the HTML code for the button:

 ```html
 <button class="mouse-cursor-gradient-tracking">